 Naturally, what you wear will depend on the weather; in the summer, you can happily paddle in some boardies and a t-shirt, but if you fall in, be warned that the water will be cold; this is where wetsuits come in.

 Wetsuits are a great investment, and they can keep you kayaking all year round as they will provide much-needed insulation and keep you fairly dry.

 Wet shoes are great pieces of kit to invest in and can be worn across multiple water sports; they will provide you with some great grip when making your way across slippery surfaces.
 They also offer your feet some protection so you can confidently walk into the water.

 Another essential piece of equipment to invest in is a leash; your paddle should always be leashed to your boat.
 So, if you drop it, which can easily happen, you won't be left without a paddle!
-It’s worth noting that attempting to get back to shore without your paddle can be pretty dangerous.

 A throw rope is designed to float and be thrown by a rescuer to help out a swimmer.
 Similar to buoyancy aids, throw ropes are essential pieces of equipment, especially on white water.
 They're vital pieces of kit that are easy to use and can save lives.

 If you want to keep any of your possessions dry while you're out paddling, you should consider investing in a drybag.
 They're a really handy piece of kit to have around, especially if you're one for water sports!

 They're great for keeping spare clothes in and valuables such as your phone, although you can invest in a waterproof phone case that can clip onto your buoyancy aid.